The Heart Chakra 2

 the energy flowing and enables us to

 The first time I started paying attention to my heart chakra was about a year ago when an energy healer told me that I had a hole in mine.
 Huh???
 A hole in my heart chakra?
 What does that even mean?
 My response was to dive headlong into a year of studying energy medicine and the chakras.

-The good news is that there is a lot we can do to keep our heart chakra open, balanced and flowing with positive energy.
-Here are a few:
+The good news is there is much we can do to keep our heart chakra open

 - Getting a pet, believe it or not, tops the list.
 Animals give us unconditional love and are the quickest way to help heal a broken heart.
 Many hospitals and nursing homes realize this and often bring in dogs to be with the patients.
 If you can’t get one of your own, spend time with a friend’s dog or cat.

 - Journaling.
 Writing down your uncensored thoughts and feelings will help you process them out of your body and onto the paper.

 - Write a valentine to yourself–list all the things you love about you and the things you love to do.

 - Yoga, qigong, t’ai chi, massage and energy healing are all ways to help the healing process.

 - Meditation – hands down, is one of the best ways to heal our body, mind and spirit.
 Find a good teacher, learn how to meditate and your life will never be the same.